Contents

 When: Once per year

-How: IntelliPay can help you identify the correct SAQ and complete it
+How: IntelliPay can help you identify the correct SAQ and complete it.
+Learn more about SAQ form types

 2. Verify IntelliPay’s Compliance Status

-Request IntelliPay’s current Attestation of Compliance (AOC) annually to confirm their Level 1 certification is active.
+Request IntelliPay’s current Attestation of Compliance (AoC) annually to confirm their Level 1 certification is active.

-3. Verify Other Third-Party Providers (if applicable)
+3. Verify Other Third-Party Providers (If Applicable)

-If you use additional payment-related services beyond IntelliPay (examples: shopping carts, POS systems, hosting providers that touch payment data), request their AOCs annually.
+If you use additional payment-related services beyond IntelliPay (examples: shopping carts, POS systems, hosting providers that touch payment data), request their AoCs annually.

 4. Follow Basic Security Practices